 It is not fully known whether you should eat spicy dishes or ingest various spices during pregnancy.
 Some say it may cause problems during pregnancy, while others say it’s beneficial.
 Furthermore, you may have turned down all outside food because you are unsure of which spices to consume and which to avoid while pregnant.
+However, understanding how spices affect the body can help manage cravings and support the health of both mother and baby.

 This post includes an extensive list of spices to eat and spices to avoid during pregnancy to address all of your questions.